 The most common car accident claim category is negligence.
 This means the person at fault for your accident and injuries neglected their duty of care to ensure your safety.
 Some examples include a driver who is intoxicated or texting while behind the wheel.

-Our experienced legal team will work to build the strongest possible case, digging for evidence to back up your claim of wrongful death, product liability, or negligence.
+Our experienced legal team will work to build the strongest possible case, digging for evidence to prove fault and back up your claim of wrongful death, product liability, or negligence.

 We understand the rules that need to be followed in these lawsuit types, so we know how to keep your case in compliance with all applicable state laws and deadlines.